thycotic-ps/thycotic.secretserver/docs/collections/_abouttopics/about_tsssession.md

     TokenType:
         Based on the authentication method (possible values: bearer, ExternalToken, or WindowsAuth)

-    StartTime:
-        Current date and time when session was created Hidden property

     ExpiresIn:
         Authentication token expiration time, in seconds

+    StartTime:
+        Current date and time when session was created

     TimeOfDeath:
         Expiration date and time based on ExpiresIn value.
         Provides the time when the authentication token will no longer be valid.

-        Hidden property
+    Take:
+        Endpoints that allow paging, defaults to max value allowed

 # METHODS